 What works well for some, is to assign an Accountability Buddy.
 No, it’s not Ben from Accounts, although he may be a good option.
 What we mean is to call up a reliable friend, tell them what you need to do and by when, and ask them to check up on you.
 You can also do the same for them.
 This may help to keep you accountable as you do not want to let Bob from Accounts down!

 It can be overwhelming when you look at the final task.
 Let’s say, write 20 blog pieces for Llama Life (😅 ).
 But it will feel a lot less overwhelming once you break that into smaller chunks of manageable tasks.
 Eg. Think of blog ideas.
 Research idea 1.
 Write draft.
-Edit etc. It’s satisfying ticking those smaller tasks off your to do list, knowing each tick is closer to the final goal!
+Edit etc. Once you have your smaller, doable chunks of work prioritized for the day, add them to Llama Life and start working through them.
+It’s satisfying ticking those smaller tasks off your to do list, knowing each tick is closer to the final goal!

 Switch or reverse the triggers!
 Decide on a reward for completing a task if you feel the task is unrewarding.
 If the triggers are ambiguous or unstructured, outline the goal of the task, or create a quick plan of your approach.
 Can you make the boring task funner somehow?